noteed/nginx-hackage/README.md

     > ./download.sh

-will download the individual tarballs, put them in the correct places within the `static` directory, and add symbolic links to make the tarballs available under the two different URL schemes.
+will download the individual tarballs, put them in the correct places within the `static` directory (using the first URI layout described above; the second layout is provided by an Nginx rewrite rule).

 TODO The index that we serve ourselves should be regenerated to only list the file that we actually have.